thinkst/canarytokens-docs/docs/guide/http-token.md

-# HTTP Token
+# HTTP Canarytoken

-## What is an HTTP token
+## What is an HTTP Canarytoken

 When you create a HTTP based Canarytoken, the system gives you a URL.

 Anyone attempting to browse to this URL will generate an alert.

 Why does this matter?
-Once you are able to get an alert for a web-based token, or a DNS based token, you have the building blocks for squillions of possible tripwires.
+Once you are able to get an alert for a web-based Canarytoken, or a DNS based Canarytoken, you have the building blocks for squillions of possible tripwires.

-## Creating an HTTP token
+## Creating an HTTP Canarytoken

-Head on over to [canarytokens.org](https://canarytokens.org/generate) and select `Web bug /URL token`:
+Head on over to [canarytokens.org](https://canarytokens.org/generate) and select `Web bug`:

 ![Creating an HTTP token](../.vuepress/images/http_token_creating.png)